tonneaus/ctf/vuwctf-2025/fishsite/readme.md

 However, `load` is one of the disallowed words, so we can't use this.

-In the end I abandoned the runtime-error oracle and used a timing oracle instead ([adapted from here][timing-oracle-query]).
+In the end I abandoned the runtime-error oracle and used a timing oracle instead [(adapted from here)][timing-oracle-query].
 ```sql
 select case when [BOOLEAN_QUERY] then 1 else 1337=like('abcdefg',upper(hex(randomblob(5_000_000/2)))) end;
 ```
 If `[BOOLEAN_QUERY]` is truthy, the query returns 1 immediately.
-Otherwise, sqlite creates a 2.5 MB [blob of random bytes][randomblob], converts it to uppercase hex, and searches for the string `abcdefg` within it.
-On the CTF infrastructure this dillydallying with random bytes took about 1 extra second, which was consistent and measurable.
+Otherwise, sqlite creates a 2.5 MB [blob of random bytes][randomblob], converts it to uppercase hex, and searches for the string `abcdefg` within it (which will always fail, and therefore take as long as possible).
+On the CTF infrastructure this dillydallying with random bytes took about 1 extra second, and consistently.
 Undelayed requests took 0.2--0.4 seconds; delayed requests took 1.2--1.4 seconds.

 Setting up the timing oracle:
 ```py